Two Rivers Sand, Gravel & Reservoir Project

 • Revegetation success.

-Permits are also required from the Colorado Department of Public Health and Environment has jurisdiction in enforcing air, surface and ground water quality standards.
+Permits are also required from the Colorado Department of Public Health and Environment, which has jurisdiction in enforcing air, surface and ground water quality standards.
 The Division of Water Resources has jurisdiction over water rights and water quantity related issues for both surface water and groundwater.

 Public Meeting